redox-os/book/src/porting-applications.md

 """
 ```

-This script will move the script from the `source` folder to the `stage` folder and mark it as executable to be packaged.
+This script will move the script from the `source` directory to the `stage` directory and mark it as executable to be packaged.

 (Probably you need to mark it as executable, we don't know if all scripts carry executable permission)